nathanguevara/sanity-studio/README.md

 4. (Optional) Use `@portabletext/react` to render rich content.

----

 ## 🔐 Deployment

-This Studio is deployed to Netlify using the included `netlify.toml` configuration.
-It uses environment variables set in the Netlify UI — no secrets are committed to this repo.
+This Studio is configured for deployment on Netlify.
+Follow these steps to deploy:

+1. Push your code to GitHub
+2. Connect your repository to Netlify
+3. Set up the following environment variables in Netlify's dashboard (Site settings > Build & deploy > Environment):
+   - `SANITY_STUDIO_PROJECT_ID`
+   - `SANITY_STUDIO_DATASET`
+   - `SANITY_STUDIO_API_VERSION`

+The `netlify.toml` file is already configured with the correct build settings.
+No additional configuration is needed.

 ## 🤝 Contributions